Back to Research

 Embarrassment leads all fears

-Most people have not seen a specialist
+Most have not seen a specialist

 What is different